papermoonio/devrel-indexers/README.md

     make serve
     ```

-    To access the GraphQL playground, navigate to [localhost:4350/graphql](http://localhost:4350/graphql) for Moonbeam and [localhost:4351/graphql](http://localhost:4351/graphql) for Moonriver.
+    To access the GraphQL playground, navigate to [localhost:4350/graphql](http://localhost:4350/graphql) which is the default and is typically set up for Moonbeam and [localhost:4351/graphql](http://localhost:4351/graphql) for Moonriver.

 When you start to see the terminal output similar logs to the following, you'll know that your indexer has begun syncing blocks: